 My hope in sharing...

 I aim to be transparent and straightforward.
 I didn't magically end up at this point.
-It was all conscious decisions and an effort to save diligently, paired with increasing income and a positive market.
+There is privilege, but it was also conscious decisions and an effort to save diligently, paired with increasing income and a positive market.

 I want to show that it takes time to build and fuel the train during accumulation.
 I also want to show that the time required continues to decrease the faster the train is moving.